Blane245/musicgenerator/README.md

 - generation algorithm for note start time
 - generation algorithm for note duration
-- envelop controls (velociy, attack, decay, sustain, hold, release, volume) these may be changed over time Files
+- envelop controls (velociy, attack, decay, sustain, hold, release, volume) these may be changed over time
-- piece generation parameters (like JSON)
-- generated sequence (XML)
-- sound export (mp3, wav, etc.)

-# Modes

-Sound generation can be either previewed thru the computer speakers or recorded to a wave file.
+- Sound generation can be either previewed thru the computer speakers or recorded to a wave file.

 # Sound Generators
 All sound generators have a time when its effect starts and stops.
 A generator maybe be muted.
 There are three type of sound generators in this version.
 1. A Soundfont Programmed Generator (SFPG).
 This generator creates repetitive sequences of notes using sine, sawtooth, square, or triangular wave forms.
-Pan and volume have the same repetitive generator.
+Pan and volume have the same repetitive generators.
 Each waveform have a center, frequency, amplitude, and phase.
 The waveforms are sampled at 10 times a second and a audio source is generated that starts at that time and ends 0.1 seconds later to be followed by another audio source until the stop time for the generator is reached.
 Starting notes are taken from the Soundfont file preset.

 2. A Soundfont Random Generator (SFRG).
 This generator creates markovian sequences of notes, volumes, and panning at a speed that is also a markovian sequence.
 This is a 4-dimensional markovian process where each dimension has three states with probability transitions between each state.
 The states are